Mental Health Facilities Newburyport, MA

 Seacoast Mental Health Center Fairweather Lodge - 14.1 miles from Newburyport, MA

 Seacoast Mental Health Center Fairweather Lodge is a mental health center in Greenland, New Hampshire, located at 463 Breakfast Hill Road, 3840 zip code.
 Seacoast Mental Health Center Fairweather Lodge provides residential treatment.
 Seacoast Mental Health Center Fairweather Lodge also supports people with serious mental illness.
-More services available at Seacoast Mental Health Center Fairweather Lodge include psychosocial rehabilitation services and housing services.
+More services available at Seacoast Mental Health Center Fairweather Lodge include housing services and psychosocial rehabilitation services.

 Learn More